Edwina L. Jones, BS, MBA, PharmD

 Edwina graduated from Alabama A&M University with a Bachelor of Science (BS) degree in Zoology and Chemistry.
-Edwina later received her Masters of Business Administration (MBA) degree from Clark Atlanta University in Marketing and Finance.
+Edwina later received her Master of Business Administration (MBA) degree from Clark Atlanta University in Marketing and Finance.
 Edwina then went on to receive her Doctor of Pharmacy (PharmD) degree from Mercer University.

 Edwina has over 20 years of experience as a pharmacist providing comprehensive drug information.
 Edwina has served in roles as a retail pharmacist with several chains, a Clinical Pharmacy Manager, Pharmacy Director, and Regional Vice-President of Pharmacy for various managed care organizations.
 These positions involved providing drug information to customers and recommending utilization management opportunities to clients.

 Edwina has made her career about educating people whether it was in the classroom, the pharmacy, or in corporate America.
 This has been the most rewarding aspect of her career.
 Edwina feels everyone deserves easy access to the information they need to make informed decisions.

 Jordan graduated in December 2019 from the University of West Alabama (UWA) with a Bachelor of Science (BS) degree in Integrated Marketing Communications with a focus in Sports Broadcasting.
 Jordan has played a variety of sports since the age of 6 including football, soccer, basketball and track and field.
 Once Jordan entered high school he focused his athletic skills on football and track and field.